Google Ads Budget for UK Small Businesses: What to Spend in 2026

 How to Calculate ROI Before You Spend

-Before launching any Google Ads campaign, do this 5-minute math:
+Before launching any Google Ads campaign, do this 5-minute maths:

-Step 1: What's the average value of one customer? (e.g., $500 for a new HVAC service call)
+Step 1: What's the average value of one customer? (e.g., £500 for a new boiler service call)

 Step 2: What percentage of website visitors convert to customers?
 (Industry average is 2-5%)